Developing Principles on Data and ESCR

 What’s wrong with the data currently used to make decisions about ESCR

-The data used for decision-making by governments often does not reflect the lived realities and the perspectives of those affected by those decisions, particularly more marginalized communities.
+The data used for decision-making by governments often does not reflect the lived realities and the perspectives of those affected by the decisions, particularly more marginalized communities.
 Instead, public narratives and decision-making processes often rely on ‘hard evidence’ developed by power-holders like States and corporations, thereby serving their interests.
-This is because the dominant narrative on what counts as data replicates existing power-dynamics, where data generated by states and powerful actors is seen as objective and credible, while data based on communities’ experiences of a certain issue is seen as biased and not legitimate.
-Furthermore, the lack of data --especially when related to already underrepresented communities or populations-- can make it hard to reveal, and therefore dismantle, discriminatory policies and practices.
+Dominant narratives on what counts as ‘valid’ data tend to see data generated by states and powerful actors as objective and credible while disregarding data based on communities’ experiences of a certain issue as biased and not legitimate.
+Furthermore, the lack of data--especially when related to already underrepresented communities or populations--can make it hard to reveal, and therefore dismantle, discriminatory policies and practices.
 Exclusion in data therefore means exclusion in reality.
 In this sense, ‘who’ conducts the data collection (and how) are as important as the ‘what’ is being monitored, and grassroots groups and communities need to be seen as legitimate voice and the main experts over the issues that affect them such as inequality, poverty and injustice.

 What are we doing: